The Black Dahlia Murder (band): Tours

 The Black Dahlia Murder headlined the 2008 Summer Slaughter Tour with Kataklysm, Vader, Cryptopsy, The Faceless, Despised Icon, Aborted, Born of Osiris, Psycroptic, and Whitechapel.

 In late 2008, they joined a U.S. tour with Finland's Children of Bodom and Raleigh, NC's Between the Buried and Me.
 They were initially announced as "... with special guests" at the start of the tour, though it was later confirmed by Revolver Magazine that they were on tour.
 They appeared on the Hot Topic Stage in the 2009 Rockstar Energy Mayhem Festival.
 In late 2009, they embarked on a U.S. tour with Finland's Children of Bodom and Skeletonwitch.
 The band headlined the Bonecrusher Fest tour of Europe in Spring 2010 alongside 3 Inches of Blood, Necrophobic, Obscura, The Faceless, Carnifex and Ingested.
 In August 2010 they played at the Hevy Music Festival near Folkestone, UK.
 The band played the entire Warped Tour 2013.
 As a tribute to the 10th anniversary of the Nocturnal album, they headlined the 2017 Summer Slaughter Tour, performing the album in its entirety.

 Musical style and influences

-The Black Dahlia Murder has been described as melodic death metal, or simply death metal.
-Their 2001 demo What a Horrible Night to Have a Curse has been described as metalcore.
+The Black Dahlia Murder is most commonly described as melodic death metal.
+They have also been described as metalcore in the past, which includes their 2001 demo What a Horrible Night to Have a Curse.

 Influences for the band include heavy metal bands such as Carcass, At the Gates, Darkane, Dissection, Darkthrone, Morbid Angel, The Haunted, In Flames, Dimension Zero, Iron Maiden, Judas Priest, Metallica, Pantera and Megadeth.
 Vocalist Trevor Strnad cited on many occasions that he was primarily influenced by Carcass in vocalizing technique.

 When asked to describe what kind of music the band plays, Strnad commented: